lilyso/weather-dashboard/README.md

 # My Weather Dashboard

-> A weather dashboard to track the forcast for multiple cities.
+> A weather dashboard to track the forecast for multiple cities.
 > Live demo [_here_](https://lilyso.github.io/weather-dashboard/).

 ## Table of Contents